UhhhAaron/SaladBind/README.md

 ### Configuration

-Once you start it for the first time, it'll prompt you to enter your mining details.
+Once you start SaladBind for the first time, it'll prompt you to enter your mining details.

 You can do this automatically by entering your Salad Auth token, or you can enter your Rig ID manually.